visit-dav/visit/src/doc/using_visit/SavingPrinting/Exporting_databases.rst

 Choosing an export file format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **Export Database Window** lists the names of the database reader plug-ins
+The **Export Database Window** lists the names of the database reader plugins
 that can also write data back into their native file formats.
 A small handful
-of the total number of database plug-ins currently support this feature but in
+of the total number of database plugins currently support this feature but in
 the future most formats will support this capability more fully, making VisIt
 not only a powerful visualization tool but a powerful database conversion tool.